← Back to blog

 You will start to hear about "forward-deployed AI engineers" over the next six to twelve months.
 Your trade press will talk about it.
 Your PE-backed peers will talk about it.
 The vendors that sold you software in 2022 will start pitching engineers in 2026.

 But the model itself is right.
 The model says you do not buy AI.
 You hire someone to put AI inside your work.
 That person sits with you.
 They learn what you do.
-They build tools that fit how you actually run things.
+They build tools that fit how you run things.
 They stay long enough that the tools get better.

 The lock-in question